Marseille Genocide Memorial

 The Marseille Memorial is a steel obelisk commemorating the deaths of 1.5 million Armenians in Ottoman Empire during the Armenian genocide in 1915.
 The monument was dedicated in 1973 in Marseille, France.

 France has a large Armenian community, with up to 600,000 people of Armenian descent.

-The monument is located beside the Armenian church at avenue du Prado.
+The monument is located beside the Armenian church at the Avenue du Prado.